benjholla/BrewLog/_posts/2015-6-15-mead-experiment-1B-yeast-strains.md

 Sprinkle the Pasteur Champagne yeast on the must in the second fermenter.

 ## Brew Notes
 I didn't remember to check the pH until after the yeast to each primary fermenter.
 The pH was a bit high, but I didn't feel confident that I could lower the pH consistently for each batch so instead I decided to leave it as it was.
+Refractometer read 22.5 Brix (1.094).
+Hydrometer reading was 1.100.
+Took the average of the two readings to get 1.097 for the OG.

 No signs of fermentation in the first 3 hours.